vle-forge/vle-project.org/content/about.md

 # Publications

-All publications leading to the availability of [VLE] and part of [VLE] usage are described in the [publications] page.
+All publications leading to the availability of [VLE](vle-details) and part of [VLE](vle-details) usage are described in the [publications](publications) page.

+# Users

+[VLE] is mainly used by the [RECORD](http://www6.inra.fr/record/) platform.
+RECORD is a platform of modelling and simulation of the agro-ecosystems.
+RECORD offers a set of software tools based on top of the [VLE](vle-details) software suite.
+RECORD provides also  *webrecord* (web interface for models) and a library models.
+It is open to the community INRA and its partners.
+This project is supported by [Environment & Agronomy](http://www.ea.inra.fr/en) and [Applied Mathematics and Informatics divisions](http://www.mia.inra.fr/en) of the [INRA](http://www.inra.fr/en) (French National Institute for Agricultural Research).

 {{% fluid_img src="/media/gvle-1.1.2.png" caption="GVLE 1.1.2 in action" %}}

-   [VLE]: /about/vle-details
-   [publications]: /about/publications